sabank/MusicalBirthdayQuest/README.md

 - Never commit your `.env` file to the repository.
 - For security, restrict your API key in the Google Cloud Console as much as possible.

----

-**For troubleshooting or questions, check the browser console for errors or open an issue on the repository.**